 The Amistad Center for Art & Culture presents SNAP!
 PHOTOGRAPHY, an annual summer artist residency led by Hartford-based photographer and professor of photography, Joel Cintron; a teaching artist assistant, and Associate Curator for the African Diaspora, Bethani Blake.
-This four-week program engages teenage artists-in-residence from the Greater Hartford community in portfolio creation, the business of fine arts, undergraduate program exploration, and a group exhibition in the Wadsworth Atheneum Museum of Art’s Avery Court gallery.
+This four-week program engages teenage artists-in-residence from the Greater Hartford community in portfolio creation, the business of fine arts, undergraduate program exploration, and a group exhibition in the Wadsworth Atheneum Museum of Art.

 Discover the stories of creativity, struggle, and jubilation in this new set of lesson plans and resources for K–12 educators featuring works of art from our collection that explore the richness and inspiration of artists of color.
 Each lesson plan encourages critical and historical thinking in students and strategies for social-emotional learning and cultural responsiveness.